hunterrenard/pixel-smear/CONTRIBUTING.md

 * Keep messages short.
 Just one or two sentences should be fine to convey meaning.
 * Do not push known errors or unfinished code to the master branch.

-### DO NOT PUSH SENSITIVE INFORMATION REGARDING ACCOUNTS OR USER DATA!
+### NEVER PUSH SENSITIVE INFORMATION REGARDING ACCOUNTS OR USER DATA!

 ## Contributors